Tokunbo Afikuyomi

-Tokunbo Afikuyomi (born 1962) is a Nigerian politician who was elected Senator for the Lagos Central constituency at the start of the Nigerian Fourth Republic, running on the Alliance for Democracy (AD) platform.
+Tokunbo Afikuyomi (Tòkunbọ̀ Afikúyọ̀mí, /yo/; born 1962) is a Nigerian politician who was elected Senator for the Lagos Central constituency at the start of the Nigerian Fourth Republic, running on the Alliance for Democracy (AD) platform.
 He took office in June 1999.

 He changed constituency in April 2002 and ran on the AD platform for the Lagos West constituency instead, after senator Wahab Dosunmu defected to the PDP.

 Afikuyomi was born in 1962, and obtained a B.Sc degree.

 Political career

 He was a member of the House of Representatives and Special Assistant to the Social Democratic Party (SDP) National Chairman during the aborted Nigerian Third Republic.